firepear/thrasher-music-catalog/README.md

 ## Filter format

 The catalog is queried by setting a _filter_ and then fetching tracks.
-The filter is set by calling `Calendar.ParseFormat` with a _format string_ argument.
+The filter is set by calling `c.ParseFormat` with a _format string_ argument.
 An example:

 `c.ParseFilter("f:funk&&((y:197%//>=1995))||a:snarky puppy\\confunktion")`